davidbuch/usa_covid_data/README.md

 ## Project Description

-A number of sources across the internet provide regularly-updated counts of COVID-19 cases (a.k.a positive tests) and deaths reported within each of the 50 U.S. States.
-However, despite the significant public interest in these data, they often contain clear systematic and/or idiosyncratic reporting errors.
+A number of sources across the internet provide regularly-updated counts of new COVID-19 cases (a.k.a positive tests) and new deaths reported within each of the 50 U.S. States.
+However, despite significant public interest in these data, they apparently contain systematic and/or idiosyncratic reporting errors.

 Here I have attempted to provide several clean, easy-to-use data files describing the COVID-19 epidemic in the United States.
 These include information on:
 * covid-19 cases (a.k.a. positive tests)